Best free speech practice

 Our associated campaign, Best Free Speech Practice (BFSP), is a non-partisan project whose aim is to identify what the legal requirements are for free speech protection in the UK, and what the consequent requirements are in practice.

-Institutions’ legal and practical obligations require them to develop detailed policies, requirements and procedures in the context of their particular circumstances and regulatory structures, and this is about to become more acute when the HEFOSB becomes law.
+Institutions’ legal and practical obligations require them to develop detailed policies, requirements and procedures in the context of their particular circumstances and regulatory structures, and the demands are onerous.
 AFFS will be campaigning for compliance with the relevant requirements and will intervene where appropriate compliance is not happening.
 AFFS envisages that Institution-focused Campaigns will take a similar approach.